 An easy roasted jicama with green beans that bakes up on a sheet pan.
-It’s a great AIP paleo friendly recipe seasoned with olive oil, garlic, and herbs.
+It’s a great paleo friendly recipe seasoned with olive oil, garlic, and herbs.

 While others are loading up the sweet recipes to prepare for the holiday season, I’ve decided to take a different route.
 Over the next month, I’m going to be eating a Whole30 AIP (autoimmune protocol) Paleo diet.